madprops/airc/README.md

 Ask it specific facts, or to explain how something works.

-Keep in mind that it's knowledge data can be cut-off and it might not be aware of current events.
+Keep in mind that its knowledge data can be cut off and it might not be aware of current events.

 If you give it a distinct personality it can respond in humorous ways.